No matter where I am, "on the road again" is where I want to be - just 'me and Mike and a dog named Henry' - how I love being a free woman!

 Or if you fell in love with the view at Corona del Mar, you might want to end your day up at Inspiration Point watching the sun go down or walk down on the beach where the fire rings will be burning and local kids will be hanging out having fun.
 (That area reminds of the scene on the beach in "Karate Kid" where Daniel-Sun first meets his soon-to-be girlfriend, Ali).

 But no matter where you choose, I hope you will be able to watch the sun as it sets over the spectacular and powerful Pacific Ocean, and I hope you've had a wonderful day on your trip to the OC.
 I think we've packed in just about all that is humanly possible in this period of time (and then some).
 So as you drive by on the PCH, look to the east.
 If you see some RVs in the park at Newport Dunes on the Back Bay, just wave as you go by and wish us well.
-Perhaps, it will be a time when we're lucky enough to be staying once again at one of our favorite places in this big wide world, and we'll catch your positive vibes from the PCH!
+Perhaps, it will be a time when we're lucky enough to be staying once again at one of our favorite places in this big wide world, and we'll catch your positive vibes in the wind from the ocean.

 Update: July 2012 - Update January 2019